-The Benefits of SaaS POS Systems:
+The Benefits of SaaS POS Systems

 1. Lower Cost

 Restaurants that use SaaS point of sale systems pay a monthly or yearly subscription fee for the rights to use the software application.
-While restaurant owners still have to purchase the necessary hardware to run the software, cloud POS systems are typically designed for consumer-grade iPad or Android tablets.
-Although iPad hardware is slightly more expensive than Android, both are far more cost-effective than the computer systems that traditional POS customers purchase or lease from their providers.
+While restaurant owners still have to purchase the necessary hardware to run the software, cloud-based POS systems are less bulky and far more cost-effective than the computer systems that traditional POS customers purchase or lease from their providers.

 2. No Long-Term Contracts or Commitments